Marc Grabanski, CEO & UI Developer of Frontend Masters

 Keeping Tabs on My Overall Health Data

 • Measure weight with a smart scale at home regularly.
-It’s good to measure macro trends over months rather than day-to-day.
+If you track daily, youā€™ll likely see trends over time.

 • HRV is a predictor of overall health.
 0-50 is unhealthy, 50-100 is ok, and 100+ is healthy.
-You can see trends in your Apple Health app (I wear the latest Apple watch)
+You can see trends in your Apple Health app (I wear the latest Apple watch).
+If you want the most accurate HRV data, youā€™ll need to get a chest strap like the Polar H10 and use an app like Elite HRV.

 • Professionally test body composition, VO2 Max, and RMR through DEXA or BodPod.
 I do this every 6-12 months.

-• Every 12 months, I do a blood panel through Inside Tracker and take the recommendations to a doctor for review.
+• I do a blood panel through Inside Tracker every 12 months and take the recommendations to a doctor for review.
 I also do a blood panel through my doctor every 12 months.
+Iā€™m looking into other services that also have a doctor review the panel, like Function Health or Life Force.

-As mentioned, I’m looking for trends over time with this data.
-Weight can vary by 7 pounds depending on when I ate, how much water, etc.
+As mentioned, Iā€™m looking for trends with this data over time.
+My weight can vary by 7 pounds depending on when I ate, how much water I drank, etc.

 Exercise

-• UPDATE 2/1/2024: In 2023 I ran 350+ miles!
-That’s a record for me since high school.
+• In 2023, I ran 350+ miles &mdash, a record for me since high school.

-• I walk over 10,000 steps per day (last year average was over 12,000).
+• I walk over 10,000 steps per day (last yearā€™s average was over 12,000).
 I use the Apple Watch to track this.
-My rule is either 30 minutes of walking or running per day.
+My rule is to walk or run for 30 minutes per day.

 Diet and Supplements